HeRCLab/hercm/doc/libhsm.md

 * `col` - int column  of desired value

 Returns the value at `row`,`col` in the matrix (zero indexed), or None if the value cannot be found.

+### def makeRowMajor(this):
+Converts the matrix stored in the HSM instance to row major form.